Sean-Mc-Mahon/inner-purr/README.md

 ### Skeleton Plane
 #### Wireframes

-I Figma to create the [wireframes](https://github.com/Sean-Mc-Mahon/inner-purr/tree/main/wireframes/figma-wire-home).
+I used Figma to create the [wireframes](https://github.com/Sean-Mc-Mahon/inner-purr/tree/main/wireframes/figma-wire-home).

 Various alterations were made along the way such as removing the parallax above the footer for all pages except the home page and the additon of a page for information about donations and volunteering.